vercel/next.js/packages/third-parties/README.md

 ### Youtube Embed

 The `YoutubeEmbed` component is used to load and display a YouTube embed.
-This component loads approximately 224× faster by using [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) under the hood.
+This component loads faster by using [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) under the hood.

 ```js
 import { YoutubeEmbed } from '@next/third-parties/google'